 Following Michael Schumacher’s retirement, Lewis Hamilton joined the team in 2013 and clinched the world championship crown in the following year.
 Team-mate Nico Rosberg became runner-up.
 With three races to spare, Mercedes-AMG Petronas Motorsport had already sealed the FIA Formula 1 constructors’ world championship title.

 The 2015 season saw the team do even better: with twelve 1-2 finishes from 19 races, the team topped its own record from the previous year.
 Once again, Lewis Hamilton won the drivers’ world championship while the team successfully defended the constructors’ title.

-Yet another improvement was achieved in 2016: Mercedes-AMG Petronas Motorsport racked up 765 points and scored a total of 19 race wins and 20 pole positions from 21 rounds, Formula 1 records that resulted into another constructors’ title.
-Nico Rosberg became the world champion and became the third Silver Arrow champion in Formula 1 history after Fangio and Hamilton.
+Yet another improvement was achieved in 2016: Mercedes-AMG Petronas Motorsport racked up 765 points and scored a total of 19 race wins and 20 pole positions from 21 rounds, Formula 1 records that resulted in another constructors’ title.
+Nico Rosberg became the world champion and the third Silver Arrow champion in Formula 1 history after Fangio and Hamilton.

 The 2017 season came along with some changes.
 For the first time, the team entered a car carrying the EQ Power+ designation, putting the Formula 1 car in line with future Mercedes-AMG hybrid performance cars.